openziti/ziti-doc/docfx_project/ziti/services/overview.md

 # Ziti Services

-The primaryategy assumes that one ter function of Ziti is providing access to "services".
+The primary strategy assumes that one function of Ziti is providing access to "services".
 A service encapsulates the definition of any resource that could be accessed by a client on a traditional network.

 A service is defined by the following components: